eugenePhone/iTshirt/README.txt

-shopping mall for developer is opening
+shopping mall for developer is opening.
+VERY nice !!!